streamlib/streamlib/README.md

 # Streamlib

 Streamlib is a meta-player for video streams.
 The specification defines a standard for indexing video stream URLs, and the CLI enables quick searching of those streams.
-Once a stream is chosen for viewing, it is passed on to a standard media player, defaulting to [mpv](https://mpv.io/) which is currently the only supported player.
+Once a stream is chosen for viewing, it is passed on to a standard media player, defaulting to [mpv](https://mpv.io/) which is the recommended player.

 ## Usage